6 Sales Onboarding Best Practices & Tips for Success

 You’re probably thinking, sounds great, we onboard sales reps today.
 So, what’s the problem?

-The problem lies in that most companies either have no formalized onboarding process or are stuck in a rut of what I call, “common practices.”
+The problem is that most companies either have no formalized onboarding process or are stuck in a rut of what I call, “common practices.”
 Common practices arise from the path of least resistance based on what is known, and what is easy.
-They aren’t necessarily bad – companies are putting some wood behind the arrow, they just aren’t best practices, and as such, are impacting your company’s ability to scale and drive revenue growth faster than the competition.
+They aren’t necessarily bad – companies are putting some wood behind the arrow, they just aren’t sales onboarding best practices, and as such, are impacting your company’s ability to scale and drive revenue growth faster than the competition.

 - What does it cost to hire and on-board a sales rep?